projectacrn/acrn-hypervisor/doc/tutorials/using_ubuntu_as_sos.rst

 You can download latest Service OS kernel from `<https://download.clearlinux.org/releases/current/clear/x86_64/os/Packages/>`_

-1. The latest Service OS kernel from the latest Clear Linux release from this area: https://download.clearlinux.org/releases/current/clear/x86_64/os/Packages.
+1. The latest Service OS kernel from the latest Clear Linux OS release from this area: https://download.clearlinux.org/releases/current/clear/x86_64/os/Packages.
 Look for an ``.rpm`` file named ``linux-iot-lts2018-sos-<kernel-version>-<build-version>.x86_64.rpm``.

-   While we recommend using the "current" (latest) release of Clear Linux, you can download a specific Clear Linux release from an area with that release number, e.g.: https://download.clearlinux.org/releases/26440/clear/x86_64/os/Packages/linux-iot-lts2018-sos-4.19.0-22.x86_64.rpm
+   While we recommend using the "current" (latest) release of Clear Linux OS, you can download a specific Clear Linux release from an area with that release number, e.g.: https://download.clearlinux.org/releases/26440/clear/x86_64/os/Packages/linux-iot-lts2018-sos-4.19.0-22.x86_64.rpm

 #.
 Download and extract the latest Service OS kernel(this guide is based on 26440 as the current example)